ATN Event Staffing Logo

 9. Security and Safety Procedures

 Always have a plan.
-Make sure your team knows what to do in the event of an emergency.
+Ensure your team is aware of the procedures to follow in the event of an emergency.

-There will most likely be other subjects that you will need or want to cover, but by giving your event staff or your staffing company the information listed above, you are well on your way to having a capable and competent event team.
+There will likely be other subjects that you will need or want to cover, but by providing your event staff or staffing company with the information listed above, you are well on your way to having a capable and competent event team.

 Event Staff Training Considerations

 Do consider partnering with event staffing experts to hire and manage your brand ambassadors or promotional team.
 A staffing agency will have the knowledge and experience to effectively facilitate training and testing for an event.
-They can also give you advice on what to include in the training materials.
+They can also provide guidance on what to include in the training materials.

 Don’t be afraid to ask for help.